-It looks as if Fox is looking to kickstart a modern variation of a classic action series with another version of the Kung Fu concept that was such a hit for the late David Carradine during its run from 1972-1975.
-The series followed Kwai Chang Kaine, a Shaolin priest who is forced to flee from China after he kills the man who murdered his mentor, Master Po.
+A couple of years ago we reported that the latest attempt to revive the Kung Fu series was possibly going to move forward at Fox.
+The original Kung Fu concept was, of course, a hit for the late David Carradine during its run from 1972-1975.
+The series followed Kwai Chang Kaine, a Shaolin priest who was forced to flee from China after he kills the man who murdered his mentor, Master Po.
 Kaine kept moving to avoid his pursuers and also to find his half-brother in the old American West.
-The series ran for 63 episodes and Bruce Lee always asserted that he had pitched and openly discussed the concept – then known as ‘The Warrior‘ – before the idea was dropped and Warners conveniently went with a show with the very similar set-up but casting Carradine.
+The series ran for 63 episodes and Bruce Lee always asserted that he had pitched and openly discussed the concept – then known as ‘The Warrior‘ – before the idea was dropped and Warners conveniently went with a show with the very similar set-up, but casting Carradine instead.